Mari Boya: 2025

 Staying in the category for a third season, Boya continued with Campos Racing for the 2025 FIA Formula 3 season alongside Nikola Tsolov and Tasanapol Inthraphuvasak.
 The season began slowly; his first points of the season came in Bahrain where he finished eighth in the feature race from 20th, and he was on track for a podium in the Imola sprint race before retiring due to a mechanical issue.
 However, he proved his worth by making up positions the next day to finish in fifth.
 Things changed in Monaco, where a third place in qualifying led to his first feature race podium in F3.
 His home weekend in Barcelona was mixed; he made up positions from 15th to finish in seventh during the sprint, but a penalty stripped him of points on Sunday.

 In Austria, Boya made comeback drives in both races having qualified 14th, he passed three drivers on the last lap to finish in sixth during the sprint; he finished fourth but was promoted the podium the next day after teammate Tsolov was disqualified.
 Silverstone proved to be a breakthrough for Boya, as a double pass on the penultimate lap earned Boya back-to-back podiums.
 Starting fourth in a damp feature race, Boya gambled on wets which proved to be the right choice, as he quickly made his way into the lead to take his first feature race win.
 He qualified second in Budapest.
-After a strong fightback rewarded him with seventh in the sprint, a P2 finish in a wet feature moved him up to second in the standings.
+After a strong fightback rewarded him with seventh in the sprint, a second place finish in a wet feature moved him up to second in the standings.
 Despite starting down in 17th for the Monza finale, crucial points in both races secured Campos the title for the first time in history.
 Boya finished the season third in the standings, with one win and five podiums.